-- Treat significant tooth decay
+- Treat significant tooth decay/cavities

 - Remove wisdom teeth that are causing overcrowding in the mouth

 Before the pediatric tooth extraction procedure, a child will receive local anesthesia in order to numb the affected tooth and area around the tooth.
 We offer single tooth anesthesia technology, which provides a number of advantages for our pediatric patients.
 In addition, sedation dentistry options may also be administered, depending on a patient’s needs.

-After the extraction, patients will likely experience a certain amount of discomfort.
+After the pediatric tooth extraction, patients will likely experience a certain amount of discomfort.
 This can be relieved by applying ice to the area and taking antibiotics or painkillers if needed.
 Patients will be advised to avoid certain foods for a few days and should feel completely better within one to two weeks.